Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

 \section{Proposed Method}

-A \s{MPS} dataset is defined as $X = (\mathbf{x}_{(1)}, \mathbf{x}_{(2)}, \ldots, \mathbf{x}_{(N)})$, where $\mathbf{x}_{(i)} = (x_{(i)}^1,x_{(i)}^2,\ldots, x_{(i)}^K)$ is the $i$th observation in the time series of $N$ observations, $\mathbf{x}_{(i)} \in \mathbb{R}^{K \times L}$, $K$ and $L$ denote the number of variables (sensors) and the length of the $i$th observation, respectively. \b{An observation can be conceptualized as $L$ samples collected from $K$ sensors over the $i$th time interval.} Our task is to detect anomalous observations in the test data (i.e., $X_{\text{test}}$) by training the model with contaminated \b{normal} data (i.e., $X_{\text{train}}$). \b{Note that, during the training phase, no information about the outlier data that contaminates the normal data is provided, such as their labels or their positions within the time series.} We use a validation set (i.e., $X_{\text{valid}}$) for early stopping and finding the decision threshold. \s{for anomaly score computation} The block diagram of the proposed TSAD-C method, \b{depicting the three modules, namely Decontaminator, Variable Dependency Modeling, and Anomaly Scoring,} is shown in Figure \ref{fig:model}\s{\footnote{The pseudo-code is shown in Appendix.}}.
+A dataset is defined as $X = (\mathbf{x}_{(1)}, \mathbf{x}_{(2)}, \ldots, \mathbf{x}_{(N)})$, where $\mathbf{x}_{(i)} = (x_{(i)}^1,x_{(i)}^2,\ldots, x_{(i)}^K)$ is the $i$th observation in the time series of $N$ observations, $\mathbf{x}_{(i)} \in \mathbb{R}^{K \times L}$, $K$ and $L$ denote the number of variables (sensors) and the length of the $i$th observation, respectively. \s{An observation can be conceptualized as $L$ samples collected from $K$ sensors over the $i$th time interval. }Our task is to detect anomalous observations from all types in the test data $X_{\text{test}}$ by training the model with contaminated data $X_{\text{train}}$.
+No information about anomalies that contaminate normal data is provided during training, such as their labels or their positions within the time series.
+A validation set $X_{\text{valid}}$ is used for early stopping and finding the decision threshold.
+The block diagram of the proposed TSAD-C method, depicting the three modules, is shown in Figure \ref{fig:model}.
 Details of each module are presented below.
+The pseudocodes are provided in \br{\textbf{Appendix \ref{sec:pseudocodes}}}.
+The source code is also available in the provided zip file.